-As Chairman of the Illinois Prisoner Review Board, I present to you the thirty-seventh annual report for the calendar year 2013.
+As Chairman of the Illinois Prisoner Review Board, I present to you the thirty-eighth annual report for the calendar year 2014.

-The Prisoner Review Board has two primary goals.
-The first and foremost goal is to maintain the safety of the residents of the State of Illinois.
+The Prisoner Review Board has two primary objectives.
+The first and foremost objective is to maintain the safety of the residents of the State of Illinois.
 The residents of the State are entitled to live in their communities knowing that their State officials are working toward reducing the crime rate.

-The second goal which the Prisoner Review Board strives to accomplish is directed toward developing strategies, programs, procedures and working policies with the Department of Corrections, the Department of Juvenile Justice, the Attorney General's Office and State & local law enforcement agencies that are responsible for transitioning ex-offenders who are being released from State penal institutions and returning to communities throughout the State.
+The second objective is to develop strategies, programs, procedures and policies to ensure that ex-offenders are safely returned into their communities.
+The Prisoner Review Board is working with the Department of Corrections, the Department of Juvenile Justice, the Attorney General's Office and State & local law enforcement agencies to ensure that ex-offenders receive the proper support, monitoring and education so that ex-offenders can obtain sufficient employment opportunities and education.
+With proper education and employment we can divert ex-offenders from their criminal past.
 The Prisoner Review Board works and collaborates with other public and private agencies that provide assistance and programming to ex-offenders in their transition.
-An exoffender's successful transition to their community provides these individuals with the opportunity to become productive residents of the State therefore, reducing the rate of recidivism in the State.
+An ex-offender's successful transition to their community provides these individuals with the opportunity to become productive residents of the State therefore, reducing the rate of recidivism in the State.
 The criminal justice system continues to change and will always evolve to society's demands.

 The Illinois Prisoner Review Board is a pivotal State Agency in the State's criminal justice system.
 The State of Illinois has always held a position of prominence within the criminal justice system.
-In the recent past, the Prisoner Review Board has promoted and supported statutory changes in the law that protect the rights of law abiding residents and the victims of criminal behavior.
-Furthermore, the Prisoner Review Board has provides second opportunities to ex-offenders who have demonstrated that their criminal behavior is part of their past.
+The Prisoner Review Board has promoted and supported statutory changes in the law that protect the rights of law abiding residents and the victims of criminal behavior.
+The Prisoner Review Board has proposed legislation that provides second opportunities to ex-offenders who have demonstrated that their criminal behavior is part of their past.